Mikkomario/Utopia-Genesis-Scala/README.txt

         Drawer withColor separated to withColor that works with utopia.genesis.colo.Color class and withPaint that works with java.awt.Paint class

+        Some utility methods to Size (for determining whether size is zero or negative)

         New utility methods added to Bounds

         Unnecessary type parameter removed from ApproximatelyEquatable methods